MirceaPreda/ChApp/README.md

 - SignUp
 - Login
 - Password Security
+- Upload to local directory

 To do:

-- Upload to external location
 - Individual chat
 - Group chat